-- UTHealth Houston president - Senior executive vice president, chief operating officer - Senior vice president, chief financial officer - Executive vice president, chief academic officer - Vice president of Facilities, Planning and Engineering - Vice president of Safety, Health, Environment and Risk Management - UT Police chief the six schools.
-The institution also has pre-established contracts with local vendors that provide hazard response and mitigation services, a mutual-aid agreement exists with
+- UTHealth Houston president - Senior executive vice president, chief operating officer - Senior vice president, chief financial officer - Executive vice president, chief academic officer - Vice president of Facilities, Planning and Engineering - Vice president of Safety, Health, Environment and Risk Management - · UT Police chief

 It's the responsibility of the President, in consultation with the Executive Control Team, to activate a controlled access condition.
 Access controls will be implemented.
-Under certain circumstances, only Category the other UT System institutions for assistance, and insurance coverage where available and is different, the UT Employee financially feasible.
+Under certain circumstances, only Category

 1 essential personnel will be granted unescorted access to university facilities during periods of controlled access.
-Other individuals may be granted entry into the university on a case-bycase basis.
+Other individuals may be granted entry into the university on a case-by-case basis.
 These individuals must check in and out at designated check points.